rebelsky/sams-assorted-musings-reflections/obsessions-danika-and-the-jeb-daylist-2021-01-xx.md

 I'd check them out.
 I also supported them on Patreon [4].
 I like their stage presence, I particularly enjoy Danika's voice, especially when she takes a soulful turn.
-Jeb is an awesome guitar player and clearly gets deeply into into his playing.
+Jeb is an awesome guitar player and delves deeply into his music and sound.
 Danika also does a great job of making the audience feel welcome and narrating the songs.
 There are some originals (e.g., "Unlit Match", "You Make A Bad Day Good", "Sway Into the Storm", "No Hometown") and some covers (e.g.,